jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Jen's Perkinsus marinus Project (Spring Semester).md

 	- 0.65 g/L Sodium bicarbonate
 - PCM was filtered through a 0.22 um filter, transferred into a sterile container, and kept in a 4°C fridge 4/3/2025
+- P1 was created
-- volume of media in each culture flask:
+	- The volume of media in each culture flask: 10 mL
-- number of culture flasks used:
+	- Number of culture flasks used: six
-- amount of strain pipetted into each flask:
+	- Amount of strain pipetted into each flask: 0.5 mL
+	- Strains:
+		- PRA393
+		- PRA240
+		- LICT-1
+		- CI3-II
+		- DBNJ-1
-- different strains:
+		- TXsc